Manning, Jimmy Haslam to assist in Tennessee's AD search

 Tennessee announced Friday that it has hired the Turnkey Sports and Entertainment search firm to assist the school as it seeks a replacement for Dave Hart, who said in August he would be stepping down

 School officials also announced that incoming chancellor Beverly Davenport has assembled a separate search committee to assist her in the hiring process.
-The committee is chaired by Board of Trustees vice chair Raja Jubran and also includes Manning, Haslam, senior associate athletic director Donna Thomas and business professor Donald Bruce.
+The committee is chaired by Board of Trustees vice chair Raja Jubran and also includes Manning, Haslam, Board of Trustees member Charlie Anderson, senior associate athletic director Donna Thomas and business professor Donald Bruce.

 Davenport takes over as Tennessee's chancellor on Feb.
 15.